-We advise high net worth individuals looking to invest their money in the UK or in UK businesses.
+We advise high net worth individuals looking to invest their money in a UK business.

 Start Up category